One Remarkable High Yield Chart Suggests Junk Is Exhausted

 What I do know is that Deutsche Bank's Aleksandar Kocic delivered the single best piece on market complacency ever written on Friday evening, but with that notable exception, they're all starting to blend together.

 Underscoring the ubiquitous nature of the discussion, the Wall Street Journal was out with yet another piece on retail investors and inverse VIX products (XIV) on Monday.
-You can read my take on it here, but suffice to say even the mainstream financial media has now surmised that "you too can be a volatility seller" is probably a Siren song.
+You can read my take on it here, but suffice to say, even the mainstream financial media has now surmised that "you too can be a volatility seller" is probably a Siren song.

 The debate about the sustainability of the YTD tech rally has become inextricably bound up with the complacency discussion thanks to the fact that some popular tech names have become synonymous with low volatility.
 The angst is palpable as I noted on Tuesday.
-Indeed, a quick check shows put open interest on PowerShares QQQ Trust ETF (QQQ) is near a decade high:
+Indeed, a quick check shows put open interest on the PowerShares QQQ Trust ETF (QQQ) is near a decade high:

 As regular readers are aware, Goldman has been at the center of this entire debate, having helped catalyze the tech selloff we saw on June 9th (when growth stocks had their worst day relative to value since 2009) and having penned multiple lengthy missives on volatility since then.